Usuy-Leon/cv/README.md

 s
 1. `kjhealy` the original default, inspired by [kjhealy's vita template](https://github.com/kjhealy/kjh-vita).
-2. `davewhipp` is a tweaked version of `kjhealy`, with bigger fonts and dates right aligned.

 To change the default style, simply change the variable in the `_config.yml` file.